sabof/auto-auto-indent/README.md

           'es-aai-after-change-indentation) nil)

-if the mode indents well in all but a few cases, you can change the `es-aai-indentable-line-p-function'.
+if the mode indents well in all but a few cases, you can change the `es-aai-indentable-line-p-function`.
 This is what I have in my php mode setup:

     (set (make-local-variable
           'es-aai-indentable-line-p-function)